sundeepChandhoke/LVKafka/README.md

 In the ..\librdkafka\ directory, the .h, .lib, and .dll files for rdkafka are included.

-The extCode.h file is provided with LabVIEW.
+The extcode.h file is provided with LabVIEW.
 The path to the file should be in your includes, which is specific to the LabVIEW version that will be used (e.g. C:\Program Files\National Instruments\LabVIEW 2019\cintools).

 Add the path to the DLL to the LabVIEW VI Search paths to allow Call Library Function Nodes to find the DLL when referenced as LVKafkaLib.*.